Skip to main content

 Because ORS 814.405 treats a qualifying electric assisted bicycle as a bicycle, many car-versus-e-bike crashes are analyzed much like car-versus-bicycle crashes.

-That often means the claim turns on questions such as:
+That often means the claim turns on bicycle-accident questions such as:

 • Did the driver yield when crossing or turning through a bike lane?